osuleman/2D_incompressible_flow_solver/README.md

 Object oriented c++ program to solve 2D incompressible flow problems using stream-vorticity method.
 This program will be validated by simulating lid driven cavity flow, and comparing the results with literature.

 INSTRUCTIONS:
-if you dont intend to install Visualization Toolkit (VTK 6.1.0), go straight to the VTK disabled directory and see the readme.txt
+if you dont intend to install Visualization Toolkit (VTK 6.1.0), go straight to the "without_VTK" directory and see the readme.txt
 	To access old data, see current folder.
 This code is from 15/05/2014

 if you want to run with VTK, you need to install VTK 6.1.0 and CMAKE *HIGHLY RECOMMENDED*